Esha Ness Lighthouse

-Eshaness Lighthouse is situated on the Northmavine peninsula in the north-west of the Shetland Islands, Scotland.
-It sometimes rendered as Esha Ness Lighthouse.
+Esha Ness Lighthouse is situated at Esha Ness, on the Northmavine peninsula in the north-west mainland of the Shetland Islands, Scotland.
+It sometimes rendered as Eshaness Lighthouse.
+The lighthouse is at the westernmost extremity of the peninsula near the location of Calder's Geo, and exposed to the Atlantic Ocean.

-The lighthouse has a tapering, square tower 12 m high and was built by David Alan Stevenson, one of the famous 'lighthouse' Stevensons, between 1925 and 1929.
-It was built from concrete because of the unsuitability of local stone.
+The lighthouse has a tapering square tower 12 m high and was built between 1925 and 1929 by David Alan Stevenson and Charles Alexander Stevenson, two of the famous 'lighthouse' Stevensons, grandsons of Robert Stevenson.
+It was built from concrete because of the unsuitability of the local stone.

+It flashes white every 12 seconds and has a nominal range of 25 nmi.
+The light is housed in an octagonal lantern atop the square tower, which was built at the top of a 200 ft high cliff.

+The lighthouse replaced a temporary structure constructed in 1915 on the Eshaness peninsula to warn of the Ve Skerries some 8.5 mi offshore to the south-west.
+This temporary structure was removed after World War I.